 Anti-VEGF drugs work by blocking VEGF and minimizing its effects.
-Although VEGF can be beneficial in other parts of the body to promote healing and blood vessel formation, it is problematic when overproduced in the eye due to the delicate nature of the retina and surrounding tissue layers.
+While VEGF can be beneficial in other parts of the body to promote healing and blood vessel formation, it is problematic when overproduced in the eye due to the delicate nature of the retina and surrounding tissue layers.
 When trying to minimize VEGF in the eye, it is important to concentrate the effects of any anti-VEGF drug in the eye and minimize the effects in the rest of the body.
-This means that a direct injection into the eye is the most effective.1,2
+This means that direct injection into the eye is the most effective.1,2

-Formulations of anti-VEGF drugs
+Examples of anti-VEGF drugs

-There are several different anti-VEGF drugs, including:1,2
+There are many anti-VEGF drugs, including:1-4

 What are the possible side effects of anti-VEGF drugs?

-Things to consider about anti-VEGF drugs
+Things to know about anti-VEGF drugs